FunkyEgg/FunkyEgg/README.md

 - If you have a dream dont give up, reach for the stars just to get that dream :)

 # Languages I Know
-js, ts, scss, py, rust, c#
+js, ts, scss, py, html

+# Languages I Am Learning
+C

-# Languages I Want To Know
+#Languages I Want To Know
 C++

 # Things I Plan To Do